wiris/moodle-filter_wiris/README.md

 ### Development Build Status
 [![Build Status](https://travis-ci.org/wiris/moodle-filter_wiris.svg?branch=development)](https://travis-ci.org/wiris/moodle-atto_wiris)

-Add a fully WYSIWYG editor for scientific expressions ([WIRIS EDITOR](http://www.wiris.com/editor)) and, optionally, an advanced calculator tool ([WIRIS CAS](http://www.wiris.com/cas)).
-Enabled editing to STEM related topics (Science, Technology, Engineering and Mathematics).
+Add a fully WYSIWYG editor for scientific expressions ([MathType](http://www.wiris.com/editor)).

-[WIRIS EDITOR](http://www.wiris.com/editor) is a mathematical **visual (WYSIWYG) editor**.
+[MathType](http://www.wiris.com/editor) is a mathematical **visual (WYSIWYG) editor**.
 You can use a large collection of icons nicely organized in thematic tabs in order to create formulas or equations for any web content.
 You can create and edit your formulas in a visual environment, just click on the WIRIS editor icon for creation or double-click on the formula for edition.
 It is based on JavaScript and compatible with HTML 5.

 WIRIS EDITOR offers a **chemistry** toolbar.
 The maths and the chemistry palette are available from different icons in the rich text editor.